lucas-ps/Python-flask-event-driven-smart-alarm/README.md

 * [NewsAPI](https://newsapi.org/)
 * [Open Weather Map](https://openweathermap.org/)

-Also in the config.json file is the location info that the program will use for weather
+Also in the config.json file is the location info that the program will use for weather and the filepath of the logfile

 ```JSON
 {